haimbilia/BuyHub/readme.txt

     => 056192 - Showing fatal error while opening settings of split payment method.
-    => 056225 - The settings are not getting saved for the related product settings under Admin dashboard => 056373 - if admin shipping is enabled then even seller is credited with shipping amount
+    => 056225 - The settings are not getting saved for the related product settings under Admin dashboard => 056373 - if admin shipping is enabled then even seller is credited with shipping amount => 056508 - on order cancellation requests error coming at admin side

 Enhancements :
    => Make provision to made seller